lwang031/Helpful-Linux-Commnad/README.md

 Let me explain what happens there part by part:

-1.`for file in ./*.php`: make a list of all the files ending in “.php” in the current directory, and for each of them, run the following code with the variable “$file” set to the filename.
+*  `for file in ./*.php`: make a list of all the files ending in “.php” in the current directory, and for each of them, run the following code with the variable “$file” set to the filename.

-2.`do … done`: indicates the beginning and end of the code inside the for loop.
+*  `do … done`: indicates the beginning and end of the code inside the for loop.
 Note that both of them have to start on a new line, which is why the semicolons are there.
 They count for starting a new line.

-3.`echo -n “$file”:\ `: print the filename, followed by a colon and a space, but not a newline (the “-n” option suppresses the default extra newline).
+* `echo -n “$file”:\ `: print the filename, followed by a colon and a space, but not a newline (the “-n” option suppresses the default extra newline).
 The backslash makes sure the space is actually printed and not eaten away by bash.

-4.`grep ‘while’ “$file” | wc -l`: grep reads the file and prints only the lines containing the word `while`.
+* `grep ‘while’ “$file” | wc -l`: grep reads the file and prints only the lines containing the word `while`.
 These lines are piped to
 `“wc -l”`, which counts the amount of lines (word count with option lines).